Current Board

 Executive Board

-Antonio Lee is an Assistant United States Attorney in the Civil Division of the U.S. Attorney’s Office for the Northern District of Indiana at the U.S. Department of Justice.
-Before joining the U.S. Attorney’s Office, Mr. Lee was an Assistant State’s Attorney at the Cook County State’s Attorney’s Office (CCSAO), where he handled all aspects of civil litigation for torts and civil rights cases in state, appellate, and federal court.
+Antonio Lee is a lifelong public servant with experience serving as a United States Presidential Management Fellow at the U.S. Department of Justice.
+Mr. Lee previously served as an Assistant State’s Attorney at the Cook County State’s Attorney’s Office (CCSAO), where he handled all aspects of civil litigation for torts and civil rights cases in state, appellate, and federal court.

-Prior to working at the CCSAO, Mr. Lee was selected into the prestigious U.S. Presidential Management Fellows program, where he served with the U.S. Equal Employment Opportunity Commission, U.S. Department of Housing and Urban Development, and U.S. Department of Justice – Community Relations Service.
+Prior to working at the CCSAO, Mr. Lee served with the U.S. Equal Employment Opportunity Commission, U.S. Department of Housing and Urban Development - Office of Fair Housing and Equal Opportunity, and U.S. Department of Justice – Community Relations Service.
 He holds several local and national leadership positions while tutoring law students to successfully pass state bar examinations and increase diversity in the legal profession.
 Mr. Lee is a licensed attorney in Georgia, Illinois, and the District of Columbia.

 LeDeidre Turner currently serves the Cook County Bar Association (“CCBA”) as the Vice President of Education and Information and Co-Chairman of the Minority Law Student Job Fair.
 She is an Assistant General Counsel with Commonwealth Edison Company (“ComEd”) where she represents ComEd before the Illinois Commerce Commission and other state agencies in administrative proceedings and other relevant litigation.